hpgrahsl/eda-pattern-examples/README.md

 #### **Docker Compose**

-In case you want to run this locally, simply go into the folder `eda-ccp/docker` and run `docker compose up` in your terminal.
+In case you want to run this locally, go into the folder `eda-ccp/docker` and run `docker compose up` in your terminal.
 All components will start and after a couple of moments, you should see log output from the `eda-ccp-producer` and `eda-ccp-consumer` showing that images are produced to / consumed from a Kafka topic.
 Since the logs are interleaved in the main docker compose window, it's easier to inspect the logs in separate terminal windows as follows:

 `docker compose logs eda-ccp-producer`